-Capital Markets and Borrowing and Debt Management Objectives for 2015-16
+Capital Markets and Borrowing and Debt Management Objectives for 2016-17

-The OFA will continue to diversify the Province's domestic borrowing program using a combination of syndicated issues, bond auctions, floating-rate notes, medium-term notes and Ontario Savings Bonds.
-The organization also plans on issuing green bonds in the domestic market.
-These are expected to be issued at the same yield as Ontario's conventional bonds of comparable term and size.
-The Province plans to borrow at least 75 per cent in the Canadian-dollar market in 2015-16, increasing the target by 5 per cent than in the previous two fiscal years.
+The OFA will continue to diversify the Province's Canadian-dollar borrowing program using a combination of syndicated issues, bond auctions, floating-rate notes, medium-term notes and Ontario Savings Bonds.
+The OFA also plans on issuing green bonds in the Canadian-dollar market.
+These bonds are expected to be issued at the same yield as Ontario's conventional bonds of comparable term and size.
+The Province plans to borrow at least 75 per cent in the Canadian-dollar market in 2016-17.
 This is in line with the historical average of issuing approximately three-quarters in that market, but represents a considerable decline in the reliance on foreign markets during the global financial crisis beginning in 2008.
 For example, in 2009-10, more than 50 per cent of the Province's issuance was in international markets.

-Ontario will continue to be flexible, monitoring domestic and international markets, issuing bonds in different terms and currencies, and responding to investor preferences.
-Investor relations will remain a priority, with road shows planned for Canada, Europe and the U.S.
+Ontario will continue to be flexible, monitoring the Canadian-dollar and international markets, issuing bonds in different terms and currencies, and responding to investor preferences.
+Investor relations will remain a priority, with road shows planned for Canada, Europe and the United States.